rchukh/chamber/README.md

 ## License and Authors

-This cookbook reuses some of the existing chef cookbooks.
+This cookbook reuses some of the [existing chef cookbooks](metadata.rb).
 Please make sure that their license suits your case.
-List of reused cookbooks:

-- TODO: Add links to cookbooks;

 ```text
 Copyright 2014, Roman Chukh (<roman.chukh@gmail.com>)